There comes a time where we all need to hit ‘refresh’ on the work front.

 Whether you want to become a real estate agent or a property manager, or you’re aspiring to run your own real estate agency one day, there’s no better time than now to make the change into an exciting new career.

 Are you sold on this career?
-Start your training now with a Diploma of Property Services (Agency Management) (CPP50307).
+Start your training with a relevant Real Estate course.

 If computers are your thing and you can often be found trying to tinker with new programs or trying to soup up your PC, you could be destined for a career in IT.